the-commons-project/jupyterhealth-exchange/README.md

 > [!WARNING]
 > The `OIDC_RSA_PRIVATE_KEY`, `PATIENT_AUTHORIZATION_CODE_CHALLENGE`, and `PATIENT_AUTHORIZATION_CODE_VERIFIER` provided in `dot_env_example.txt` are public demo keys for development only and must not be used in production.

+## Troubleshooting Local Development

+**Issue:** On Windows machines, users may experience a blank screen after logging in, caused by incorrect OIDC configuration.
+**Solution:** Explicitly set OIDC variables in your `settings.py`.
+For further details see [Troubleshooting Local Development](doc/troubleshooting-local-dev.md).

+By setting these variables explicitly, you prevent incorrect path injections and ensure proper URL formation, resolving the blank screen issue after login on Windows machines.

 ## Working with the Web UI

 ### Patients & Practitioners

-- Any user accessing the Web UI is considered a [Practitioner](https://build.fhir.org/practitioner.html) (data consumer) by default
+- Any user accessing the Web UI is a [Practitioner](https://build.fhir.org/practitioner.html) (data consumer) by default
-- [Patient](https://build.fhir.org/patient.html) users (data producers) are registered by Practitioners and sent a link to upload data
+- [Patient](https://build.fhir.org/patient.html) users (data producers) are registered by Practitioners and sent a link to authenticate and upload data
-- The same OAuth2.0 strategy is used for both Practitioners and Patients, the only difference being that the authorization code is provided out-of-band for Patients
+- The same OAuth 2.0 strategy is used for both Practitioners and Patients, the only difference being that the authorization code is provided out-of-band for Patients (invitation link)

 ### Organizations